abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 # Frequently Asked Questions Section
-This file will contain updated grouping of commonly asked questions with regards to Python, visualization, and statistics.
+This file contains groupings of commonly asked questions with regards to Python, visualization, and statistics.

 # Getting Started -